 In this paper, we proposed a system for fast human action recognition.
 Potential applications include security systems, man-machine communication, and ubiquitous vision systems.
 The proposed method does not rely on accurate tracking as many other works do, since many tracking algorithms incur a prohibitive computational cost for the system.
-Our system is based on simple features in order to achieve high-speed recognition, particularly in real-time embedded vision applications.
+Our system is based on simple features in order to achieve highspeed recognition, particularly in real-time embedded vision applications.

-In comparison with local SVM methods by Schuldt [4], our feature vector is much easier to obtain because we don't need to find interest points in each frame.
+In comparison with local SVM methods by Schuldt (Schuldt et al., 2004), our feature vector is much easier to obtain because we don't need to find interest points in each frame.
 We also don't need a validation dataset for parameter tuning.

-In comparison with Meng's [11] [12] methods, we use a Haar wavelet transform and histogram methods to build a new feature vector from the MHI representation.
+In comparison with Meng's (Meng et al., 2006b) (Meng et al., 2006a) methods, we use a Haar wavelet transform and histogram methods to build a new feature vector from the MHI representation.
 This new feature vector contains the important information of the MHI and also has a lower dimension.
 Experimental results demonstrate that these techniques made a significant improvement on the human action recognition performance compared to other methods.

-If the learning part of the system is conducted off-line, this system has great potential for implementation in small, embedded computing devices, typically FPGA or DSP based systems, which can be embedded in the application and give real-time performance.
+If the learning part of the system is conducted offline, this system has great potential for implementation in small, embedded computing devices, typically FPGA or DSP based systems, which can be embedded in the application and give real-time performance.